AndreaBarchi/Todo-List/README.md

 # 📝Todo-List
 A simple todo list made using vanilla Javascript.

-You can try it here:
+You can test it here:
 https://andreabarchi.github.io/Todo-List/